Human rights in Azerbaijan: Freedom of the media

+On 20 June 2025, seven journalists from Abzas Media and Radio Free Europe/Radio Liberty (RFE/RL) were sentenced to long prison sentences in Azerbaijan.
+Marie Struthers, Amnesty International’s Eastern Europe and Central Asia Director, said: "By pressing fabricated economic charges against journalists who exposed high-level corruption, the Azerbaijani authorities are sending a chilling message to anyone in the country who dares to challenge them. ...
+The political repression in Azerbaijan today is staggering, yet we lack a united, principled stand against it from the international community, in defence of human rights.
+In stark contrast, major actors like the European Union persist in actively courting President Ilham Aliyev in search of lucrative gas deals."

 Corruption

 Corruption in Azerbaijan is considered to be endemic in all areas of Azerbaijani politics.
 The ruling family has aroused suspicion from various independent media outlets for their vast wealth, as evidenced by the purchasing of extensive multimillion-dollar properties in Dubai, United Arab Emirates.

 Some measures have been taken against corruption in recent years.
 Issues of corruption in public service delivery were one of the problematic areas within the public sector.
 To eliminate corruption in public service delivery, a new preventive institution, namely, the Azerbaijan service assessment network (ASAN) (asan means "easy" in the Azerbaijani) was established by Presidential Decree in 2012.
 Currently, this institution provides 34 services for 10 state bodies.
 It was the first one-stop-shop service delivery model in the world to provide the services of various state bodies rather than only the services of one state body.